Aerobic Threshold

 The important user-facing point is:

-• the default is a practical starting estimate
+• the default is a starting estimate

 • not a direct measurement of your physiology